BetonQuest/BetonQuest/docs/Tutorials/Getting-Started/Basics/Conversations.md

     first: firstGreeting
     NPC_options:
       firstGreeting:
-        text: Hello and welcome to my town traveler.
+        text: Hello and welcome to my town traveler!
 Nice to see you.
-But first where are you from?
+Where are you from?
         pointer: whereYouFrom
       whoAmI:
         text: I am &6Jack&r.
-The mayor of this beautiful town here.
-We have some big farms and good old taverns and these are well worth checking out!
+The mayor of this beautiful town.
+We have some big farms and good old taverns well worth checking out!
 So now where are you from?
         pointer: smallIsland,bigCity # (1)!
       islandAnswer:
-        text: Thats sounds familiar to me because I also grow up in a small town with few people.
-So we already have a good connection!
-And because of that I want to give you some food!
+        text: That sounds familiar!
+I grew up in a small town with few people.
+So we already have something in common!
+Do you want something to eat?
       cityAnswer:
         text: Oh I know!
 I think you're from Kayra, right?
-Nice city to be honest but I prefer country life.
-However...
-You look a bit hungry do you want some food from the best chef out here?
+Nice city but to be honest I prefer country life...
+You look a bit hungry.
+Do you want something to eat?

     player_options:
       whereYouFrom:
         text: First I want to know who you are!